Ages: 6 and up

-30 minutes to 1 hour (adaptable to grade- appropriate length).
+Duration: 45 minutes (adaptable to grade- appropriate length)

-Quiz questions (and answers) will be provided for teacher use.
-Students will be able to describe the basics of how a waste-to-energy facility works, understand the environmental benefits of using waste-to-energy to manage garbage, and identify the components of an integrated system of managing waste (waste reduction, reuse, recycling, landfilling, waste-to-energy).
+Students will be able to describe the basics of how a waste-to-energy facility works, understand the environmental benefits of using waste-to-energy to manage garbage, and identify how we manage waste in York County (waste reduction, reuse, recycling, waste-to-energy).

-- Schedule an actual tour of the York County Resource Recovery Center (Call 717-845-1066 to schedule a visit).
+- Schedule an actual tour of the York County Resource Recovery Center (Call 717-845-1066 or click here to schedule a visit).

 - Conduct a school (or grade level) survey.
-Ask people where they think their garbage goes after they set it out at the curb (landfill?, waste-to-energy plant?, recycle center?).
-Create a bulletin board to post the results and show where their garbage REALLY ends up.
+Ask students where they think their garbage goes after it is taken away in a trash truck. (landfill?, waste-to-energy plant?, recycle center?).
+Create a bulletin board displayed at your school that posts the results and highlights the correct answer (the York County Resource Recovery Center).

-- Create a flier advertising what a waste-to-energy facility is and what the benefits are to a community.
+- Create a flyer advertising what a waste-to-energy facility is featuring the benefits to the community.

 How to Get this Lesson Plan Into Your Classroom